Animal services personnel rescue cat from boat after owner dies

-ST. LUCIE COUNTY, Fla. — Martin County Animal Service personnel rescued a car hiding a boat after the owner died.
+STUART, Fla. — Martin County Animal Service personnel rescued a cat hiding in a boat after the owner died.

 The man was deceased more than a week before his body was discovered, the sheriff's office posted on Facebook.